travBrook/P435/Assignment_1/README.txt

 The lines that make this error occur usualluy just unbind the ports that we use.
 Without first unbinding, the program will fail hard.
-Yes its annoying, but at least you dont have to manually kill off the processes
+Yes its annoying, but you dont have to manually kill off the processes

+Inverse index does not work yet.
+And long text files will give the program problems as well